Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Statistical Learning of Noisy Simplices

 \subsection{Density Selection}

-First, let us state a core result in \cite{devroye2012combinatorial} which plays a central role in the remainder of our derivations.
-At this stage, we have already created the finite set of representative simplices $\widehat{\mathbb{S}}^{\mathcal{D}}_{K}$ and wish to find the best simplex in this set.
-This can be done using the following theorem: \begin{thm2}[Theorem 6.3 of \cite{devroye2012combinatorial}] Let $\mathcal{F}$ be a finite class of distributions consisting of $M$ distinct members $\{ f_{1}, f_2, \cdots,f_M \}$.
-Also, suppose we have $n \geq \frac{\log{(3M^2/\delta)}}{2\epsilon^2}$ i.i.d. samples from an arbitrary distribution $g$ for some $\epsilon>0$.
-Then, there exist a deterministic algorithm $\mathcal{A}$, which outputs a number $j \in \{1,\ldots,M\}$ satisfying the following inequality with probability at least $1-\delta$:
+We take advantage of the fundamental result in \citet{devroye2012combinatorial} which plays a central role in the remainder of our derivations in this subsection.
+At this stage, we have already created a finite set of representative simplices $\widehat{\mathbb{S}}^{\mathcal{D}}_{K}$ and set out to find the ``best" simplex in this set.
+This can be done using the following theorem: \begin{theorem}[Theorem 6.3 of \citep{devroye2012combinatorial}] Let $\mathcal{F}$ be a finite class of distributions consisting of $M$ distinct members $\{ f_{1}, f_2, \cdots,f_M \}$.
+Also, suppose we have $n \geq \frac{\log{(3M^2/\delta)}}{2\epsilon^2}$ i.i.d. samples from an arbitrary distribution $g$ for some $\epsilon,\delta>0$.
+Then, there exist a deterministic algorithm $\mathscr{A}$, which outputs a number $j \in \{1,\ldots,M\}$ satisfying the following inequality with probability at least $1-\delta$: